smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 Next up, we kept our test-output _brief_ without repeating any information.
 We should note that there definitively is some cases where we would not get _enough_ information from this brief output format.
 While the library do allow some output customization, this is one of those trade-offs that could probably be improved.

 As for the final problem though, compile time type-safety, `subtest` falls short.
 We can still pass pretty much anything into the `subtest.Value` and various test initializer methods, and it won't detect any type mismatches for us before the test run.
 Besides, does it really make sense to have the same test initializer methods available for all Go types?
-Should not a `subtest.Value(time.Time{})` provide methods that are useful for comparing times, such as a time specific `Time{}.Equal`, `Time{}.Before` and `Time{}.After` method?
+Should not a `subtest.Value(time.Time{})` provide methods that are useful for comparing times, such as analogies to the `time.Time` methods `.Equal`, `.Before` and `Time{}.After`?

 If we do the count, we gather that `subtest` appear to solve five out of the six problems we identified with the assert library.
 At this point though, it's important to note that at the time when the `assert` package was designed, the sub-test feature in Go did not yet exist.
 Therefore it would have been impossible for that library to embed it into it's design.
 This is also true for when [Gomega][gomega] and [Ginko][ginko] where designed.
-If these test frameworks where created _now_, then perhaps parts of their design would have been done differently; or perhaps not.
-This only proves to demonstrate that with new features in the Go language and standard library, new ways of designing programs become possible.
+If these test frameworks where created _now_, then most likely some parts of their design would have been done differently.
+What I am trying to say is that with even the slightest change in the Go language and standard library, completely new ways of designing programs become possible.
+Especially for _new_ packages without any legacy use-cases to consider.
 And this brings us to generics.

 With generics added to our tool-box, can we manage to solve all six problems by _starting over_?

 ## But why do we even need a matcher library?

 Before we start of re-designing a tool, it might be worth while asking ourselves the question, what _exactly_ is the tool trying to solve?
 And why would anyone ever want to use it?
-In this case, why would we need a matcher library in Go?
+In this case, why would anyone need a matcher library in Go?

-And to be fair, you don't.
+And to be fair, you often don't.
 Go famously don't include any assert functionality, because the Go developers believe that it's better to do checks in tests the same way you do checks in your normal programs.
 I.e. if you do `if err != nil` in your program, that's the syntax for doing the same check in _your tests_.
 This way reading Go tests, becomes no different then reading any other go code, and you are less likely to do _mistakes_.

 I believe that perhaps a common misconception could be that a matcher library is needed because _checking_ results is hard.
 But this simply isn't true.
 At least not for simple checks.
 We can prove this by rewriting our example test to not use a matcher library at all: